 Mindful EFT Disclaimer

-The information contained in this product is educational in nature and is provided only as general information.
+The information contained in this product is educational and is provided only as general information.

 Due to the experimental nature of MEFT, and because it is a relatively new healing approach and the extent of its effectiveness, as well as its risks and benefits, are not fully known, users agree to assume and accept full responsibility for any and all risks associated with this product and using MEFT as a result of the information contained.

-It is possible that emotional or physical sensations or additional unresolved memories may surface which could be perceived as negative side effects.
-Emotional material may continue to surface after using MEFT, indicating that other issues may need to be addressed.
-Previously vivid or traumatic memories may fade which could adversely impact the ability to provide detailed legal testimony regarding a traumatic incident.
+Emotional or physical sensations or additional unresolved memories may surface, which could perceive as adverse side effects.
+Sensitive material may continue to surface after using MEFT.
+That means that you have to work on these issues as well.
+Previously vivid or traumatic memories may fade, which could adversely impact the ability to provide detailed legal testimony regarding a traumatic incident.

 The information presented is not intended to claim that MEFT is used to diagnose, treat, cure, or prevent any disease or psychological disorder.
 MEFT is not a substitute for medical or psychological treatment.

 You agree and understand that the information presented is only for your personal use.

 To use Mindful EFT with others, you know you need to become sufficiently trained and qualified as a MEFT practitioner.
 While all materials and links to other resources are in good faith, the accuracy, validity, effectiveness, completeness, or usefulness of any information herein, as with any publication, cannot be guaranteed.